mastrojs/mastrojs.github.io/data/guide/cli-install.md

 title: "Install Mastro on the command line"
 ---

-In the previous chapter, you learned how loading a web page into the browser (also known as the client) involves making a request to a server over the HTTP protocol.
-The server then sends back a HTTP response containing the HTML.

 In this chapter, we'll install Mastro as a development server on your laptop using the command line.
 This setup can be used to later deploy a statically generated site (like we've done so far with the VS Code extension), as well as using Mastro as a server web framework doing on-demand server-side rendering.

-Running a server means that the HTML is generated on every request by the server, instead of beforehand as when you generate a static site.
-This comes at the cost of running a server, but enables you to send different pages to different users.
+On-demand rendering (which some people also call server-side-rendering or SSR) means that the HTML is generated on every request by the server.
+Instead, when you generate a static site, the whole website is generated upfront.
+On-demand rendering comes at the cost of running a server, but enables you to send different pages to different users.
 When paired with a database like PostgreSQL (and perhaps a query builder like [Kysely](https://kysely.dev/)), Mastro can even serve as a full-stack framework.

 ## Different ways to run Mastro